crownstone/crownstone-lib-python-ble/README.md

 >  "meshNetworkKey":  "MyGoodMeshNetKey",
 >}
 >```
-address, sphereId, crownstoneId, meshAccessAddress, meshDeviceKey, ibeaconUUID, ibeaconMajor, ibeaconMinor

 ##### `connect(address: string)`
 > This will connect to the Crownstone with the provided MAC address.
 You get get this address by scanning or getting the nearest Crownstone.
 More on this below.

-##### `setupCrownstone(address: string, sphereId: int, crownstoneId: int, meshAccessAddress: string, meshDeviceKey: string, ibeaconUUID: string, ibeaconMajor: uint16, ibeaconMinor: uint16)`
+##### `setupCrownstone(address: string, sphereId: int, crownstoneId: int, meshDeviceKey: string, ibeaconUUID: string, ibeaconMajor: uint16, ibeaconMinor: uint16)`
 > New Crownstones are in setup mode.
 In this mode they are open to receiving encryption keys.
 This method facilitates this process.
 No manual connection is required.
 > - address is the MAC address.
 > - sphereId is a uint8 id for this Crownstone's sphere (Required for FW 3.0.0+)
 > - crownstoneId is a uint8 id for this Crownstone
-> - meshAccessAddress is a uint32 with a number of requirements.
-All Crownstones with a shared meshAccessAddress can receive each others messages.
-Keep in mind that they need a shared keyset to understand the messages.
-To facilitate the creation of an access address, there is a util function available.
-More on this at the Util section. !!LEGACY for FW < 3.0.0!!
 > - meshDeviceKey is a 16 character string (Required for FW 3.0.0+)
 > - ibeaconUUID is a string like "d8b094e7-569c-4bc6-8637-e11ce4221c18"
 > - ibeaconMajor is a number between 0 and 65535